openmrs/openmrs-contrib-ansible-docker-compose/README.md

   - Create a pull request and notify the infrastructure team (telegram or talk).
   Let us know which DNS name you'd like to use.
-  - Infrastructure team will merge the pull request, add passwords and secrets, configure deployment of newer versions of the image, and deploy a server.
+  - Infrastructure team will merge the pull request, add passwords and secrets, configure deployment of newer versions of the image, and deploy this docker-compose app to a server.

 _Note: while you are can deploy new versions of the application without infrastructure team involvement, changes to docker-compose files will need to be deployed by us._